nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 ![ColdFront Allocation Renewal Requested](images/coldfront-allocation-renewal-requested.png)

-Once the renewal request is approved by NERC admins after reviewing, it will change into "Active" status and the expiration date is set to another 365 days as shown
+Once the renewal request is reviewed and approved by NERC admins, it will change into "Active" status and the expiration date is set to another 365 days as shown
 below:

 ![ColdFront Allocation Renewal Successful](images/coldfront-renewed-allocation.png)

-Then automated email notification is sent to the PI and all users on the allocation who have turn on email notifications.
+Then an automated email notification will be sent to the PI and all users on the allocation that have enabled email notifications.

 ---